Does Otitis Media or Glue Ear Affect Child’s Speech?

 This causes dulled hearing.
 Imagine being underwater and someone is talking to you – that’s what hearing sounds like for children diagnosed with glue ear.

-In most cases it clears without any treatment.
+In most cases, it clears without any treatment.
 An operation to clear the fluid and to insert ventilation tubes (grommets) may be advised if glue ear persists.
-This procedure is done daily and takes less than 30 minutes to complete.
+This procedure is common and takes less than 30 minutes to complete.

 How Does the Ear Work?

-The ear is divided into three parts – the outer, middle and inner ear.
+The ear has three parts – the outer, middle, and inner ear.
 Sound waves come into the outer (external) ear and hit the eardrum, causing the eardrum to vibrate.
 The vibrations pass from the eardrum to the middle-ear bones (ossicles).
 These bones then transmit the vibrations to the cochlea in the inner ear.
-The cochlea converts the vibrations to electric signals which are sent down the ear nerve to the brain.
+The cochlea converts the vibrations to electric signals which travel down the ear nerve to the brain.
 The brain interprets these signals as sound.

 What Causes Glue Ear?